- What is the current superannuation guarantee rate?

 - How much super do I need to retire comfortably in Australia?

-- The Association of Superannuation Funds of Australia (ASFA) defines a 'comfortable' retirement as requiring approximately $595,000 for a single person and $690,000 for a couple (2024 figures, assuming they also receive some Age Pension).
+- The Association of Superannuation Funds of Australia (ASFA) defines a 'comfortable' retirement as requiring approximately $595,000 for a single person and $690,000 for a couple (updated annually, verify at asfa.asn.au; assumes partial Age Pension is received).
 A comfortable lifestyle funds regular leisure activities, good health insurance, and occasional travel.
-The Age Pension supplements super for many Australians — the full single rate is about $1,116/fortnight (2024) and is means-tested.
+The Age Pension supplements super for many Australians and is means-tested; rates are indexed every March and September and you can check Services Australia for current rates.
 Your required balance depends heavily on your lifestyle expectations, other income, and how long you live.

 - When can I access my superannuation?